Maternity rights dispute

 It is vital that you add as much information as possible when writing to your employer under a formal arrangement.
 This will likely form the basis of any additional action required to secure your maternity rights.
 As your complaint becomes more formal, you should seek professional guidance to ensure that you are correct in your understanding and the action you are taking.

-Step Three: Conciliation services
+Step Three: Acas Early Conciliation

 Step Four: Employment tribunal